Aksshay88/stow/Readme.md

 What Happens When You Run This? 🤔

 stow will create symbolic links for all your configuration files in your home directory.
 It’s like magic, but safer. 🎩✨ You’ll be equipped with Neovim, kitty, tmux, and any other configuration wizardry I've deemed worthy.
 It’s fully customizable – tweak it as needed, and feel free to make it your own. 🤹‍♀️

 How to Tweak It 🤔

 You can customize things with the following:

 Add your own configurations: Got some cool setup files?
 Drop them in the appropriate directory (e.g., ~/.config/nvim/) and run the stow process again.
 Edit the scripts: If you want to change which configurations are stowed, just tweak the install_dotfiles.sh script to fit your needs.
 It’s all yours!

 Troubleshooting 😱
 Something’s not working?
 Here's the most common issues:

 stow is not installed: Did you follow the installation instructions above?
 If not, please do.
 Missing permissions: You might need to run the script with sudo if you’re installing for another user or making system-wide changes.
 Don’t panic, you’ve got this! 💪
 Overwritten files: If you accidentally overwrite something important, don’t panic!
 That’s what backups are for, right?
 If you didn’t backup, I recommend a nice, long talk with the backup gods. 😬

 ## License 📜

-License 📜

 This repository is open source and free to use, but if you somehow manage to break your system with it, I take no responsibility.
 Remember to always stow responsibly.